styfle/cancel-workflow-action/README.md

 # Cancel Workflow Action

-This is a Github Action that will cancel any previous runs that are not `completed` for a given workflow.
+This is a GitHub Action that will cancel any previous runs that are not `completed` for a given workflow.

 This includes runs with a [status](https://developer.github.com/v3/checks/runs/#parameters-1) of `queued` or `in_progress`.